AikidoSec/firewall-dotnet/docs/DEBUGGING.md

 ---

-## 1. Why Memory Dumps Matter
+## 1. How Memory Dumps Help us Diagnose Issues

 A memory dump is a snapshot of your application's memory at a specific moment.
+It contains threads, objects, stack traces, and more—essential information for deep diagnostics.
+These provide crucial insight into the problem and will help us resolve the issue.
+> [!WARNING]
-It contains threads, objects, stack traces, and more—essential for deep diagnostics.
-Please note: **dumps may contain sensitive data** (like passwords or personal info), so treat them carefully and follow your company's security policies.
+> Dumps may contain sensitive data (like passwords or personal info), so treat them carefully and follow your company's security policies.

 ---

-## 2. Recommended Microsoft Guide for Debugging Deadlocks

-For full guide on debugging deadlocks, see [Microsoft’s official debugging guide](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/debug-deadlock?tabs=windows).

----

-## 3. Collecting Memory Dumps
+## 2. Collecting Memory Dumps

 ### Windows